 Annotation is a fundamental part of the DH.
 But often, us DH people don’t actually do the annotation.
 We do

 My non-DH colleagues and friends ask me more and more often if I think they should start doing Digital Humanities and if yes, where to start?
 Since this seems to be an interesting topic for many, I thought I’d quickly elaborate on it.
 Disclaimer: Even though I’ll put on my “career advisor” hat right now, I want to remind you that I am in no way qualified to advise you on your career.
 So if it all goes downwards from now, I am not the one to blame.
 All opinions are my own and should be treated as such.
 So, now we got the legal part over with (essentially: don’t sue me), let’s get to my opinion on the topic.
 I think it is out of the question whether you should start doing DH.
 In my prognosis, almost all Humanities research is going to be at least part DH in the near future.
 If you ask me.
 And you did.

 Today, I wanted to share this super simple XML to LaTeX tutorial.
 Using XSLT, you are going to transform XML data to LaTeX output which you can then go on to compile into your desired output PDF.
 There will be no fancy stuff whatsoever in this post, just the basics and what to keep in mind with these transformations.
 It is the quick intro to XML to LaTeX I did with my students a while ago which was done one day after they had their first contact with XSLT, so it should really be beginner-friendly.
-I labeled it “Advanced LaTeX” anyway because I think starting to automate things is always a step in the right direction 😉 Configuring the transformation scenario in Oxygen I am going to assume you use Oxygen now because that’s what a lot of people in the DH do and this post is directed towards my friends in the DH.
-Especially those who think print editions
+I labeled it “Advanced LaTeX” anyway because I think starting to automate things is always a step in the right direction 😉 Edit March 2022: Sadly, with WordPress changes (and source code support never working all that well to begin with), the code formatting of this post is pretty broken.
+Since it tends to re-break soon after I fix it, here is a similar /